IOC, Paralympics join Russian doping court case

 With Russia facing a four-year ban on its name and anthem at major events including the Olympics and Paralympics, the IPC said Friday that both bodies filed a formal “notice of intervention” in the Court of Arbitration for Sport case which will decide the matter.

-The IPC says it just wants to make sure the punishment is clear-cut.
+The IOC and IPC said they just want to make sure the punishment is clear-cut.

-“The only purpose of this intervention is limited to the interest of the IOC and the IPC that the pronounced sanctions are clear, leave no room for any interpretation and can be applied without any further procedures,” the IPC said in a website statement.
+“The only purpose of this intervention is limited to the interest of the IOC and the IPC that the pronounced sanctions are clear, leave no room for any interpretation and can be applied without any further procedures,” the two organizations said in a joint statement.

 “The purpose of this intervention is not to intervene in the assessment of the consequences or sanctions by CAS.”